eclipse-pass/pass-support/pass-deposit-services/README.md

 A resource will be considered as failed when errors occur during the processing of `Submission` and `Deposit` resources.
 Some errors may be caused by transient network issues, or a server being rebooted.
 In the case of such failures, Deposit Services will retry for n number of days after the `Submission` is created.
-The number of days is set in an application property named `pass.deposit.update.window.days`.
+The number of days is set in an application property named `pass.status.update.window.days`.

 `Submission` resources are failed when: